bobbybee/bobbybee.github.io/includes/Reinventing-the-Wheel.md

 You will be a better inventor, a better creator, a better programmer, a better engineer for it.
 And this applies to any field: many artists copy historic paintings as a part of their study; many writers have written "Cute boy meets beautiful girl, and their last names are Montague and Capulet respectively".

 The wheel has been getting rather rusty recently :)

+### A Final Note of Caution

+These clone projects must still be written for academic reasons-- only write a project like _tiny.js_ if you feel you can learn something from its creation.
+Simply creating something for the sake of creation neither helps others nor helps yourself.
+If you feel the desire to reinvent something, at a minimum be honest _with yourself_ about your motivation for doing so.